Dumbbell Rear Lunge

 Dumbbell Rear Lunge Instructions

-- Stand with your feet shoulder-width apart, holding a dumbbell in each hand with your arms at your sides.
+1. Stand with feet hip-width apart holding a dumbbell in each hand at your sides.

 Dumbbell Rear Lunge Form & Visual